milkycode/infowebservicephpproxies/README.md

-The basic references have been generated with [wsdl2phpgenerator](https://github.com/wsdl2phpgenerator/wsdl2phpgenerator) The phar file is available here: https://github.com/wsdl2phpgenerator/wsdl2phpgenerator-cli
+The basic references have been generated with [wsdl2phpgenerator](https://github.com/wsdl2phpgenerator/wsdl2phpgenerator) The phar file is available here: https://github.com/wsdl2phpgenerator/wsdl2phpgenerator-cli Maybe in the future we could use https://github.com/WsdlToPhp/PackageGenerator as both other tools are not maintained anymore.

 **1. Switch to the dev directory**